-Since geothermal heat pumps use the ground as a heat exchanger, it can provide extremely efficient heating and cooling to your home.
+Since geothermal heat pumps use the ground as a heat exchanger, it can provide extremely efficient heating and cooling to your home, which is why it is sometimes referred to as geothermal insulation.
 However, energy efficient furnaces are now achieving efficiencies up to 98.5%, so if your home has access to natural gas, you may be better off investing in a high-efficiency furnace than a geothermal heat pump.
 We have installed the industry-leading geothermal heat pump for our customers in the Heartland and Fenton area that were relying on propane and fuel oil and are now enjoying much lower utility bills.

 Do I Need to Have A Large Yard to Drill the Geothermal Field?

 If you have a large property, you could install a horizontal geothermal field, but you do not need to have a lot of land to install geothermal.
 Geothermal fields can be installed in the ground horizontally or vertically.
 Vertical geothermal wells can be installed in small city lots, and depending if your larger property has septic fields or well water systems, it may be simpler to install vertical wells.
 Your energy audit will calculate the size of field your specific home requires and we will work with you to identify the most logical location for your geothermal field.

 Call 248-291-7815 to schedule your comprehensive home energy audit and plan your geothermal project.